Photo courtesy of Moroccan National Tourist Office/www.visitmorocco.com

 An Ancient Park on the Edge of the City

-Declared a UNESCO World Heritage Site in 1985 the Menara gardens were created in the mid 12th century by the Almohad Dynasty.
-Since then they've been added to and embellished by varying degrees for other Sultans, but always centred around a huge, flat reflecting pool, which captures the Atlas Mountains in the most sensational way on a clear day, forming the focus of a space that covers 100 hectares.
-An elegant pavilion was added during Saadian rule in the 18th century and it was always a popular summer escape from the heat among city dignitaries.
-Unlike the other more formal gardens of the city, Menara’s vast olive groves, orange orchards and cypresses feels like a more natural space and somewhere you can truly escape the fray.
-Although extremely popular with picnicking Moroccan families in the afternoons it's blessedly free of tourists, and a lovely peaceful place for a stroll.
+Declared a UNESCO World Heritage site in 1985, the Jardin Menara was created in the mid-12th century by the Almohad dynasty.
+Since then, its gardens have been added to and embellished by varying degrees for other sultans but always centered around a huge, flat reflecting pool, which captures the Atlas Mountains in the most sensational way on a clear day and forms the focus of a space that covers nearly 250 acres.
+An elegant pavilion was installed during the Saadian rule of the 18th century and proved a popular summer escape from the heat among city dignitaries.
+Unlike other, more formal gardens of the city, Menara’s vast olive groves, orange orchards, and cypresses feel more natural and create a true escape from the fray.
+Although extremely popular with picnicking Moroccan families in the afternoons, the place is blessedly free of tourists and a lovely, peaceful place for a stroll.